Alexandre LacazetteFrench Footballer

 Alexandre became Lyon’s fourth highest goal-scorer in his final season at Lyon.

-His brace in a 2-1 victory over Toulouse in Ligue 1 to net his 100th and 101st goals for the French club to became their fourth-highest goal-scorer of all-time ahead of Juninho Pernambucano.
+He scored twice in a 2-1 victory over Toulouse in Ligue 1 to net his 100th and 101st goals for the French club and became their fourth-highest goal-scorer of all-time ahead of Juninho Pernambucano.

 Fittingly, Lacazette ended his time at Lyon with his most prolific season to date.
 Alexandre scored 28 goals in 30 games in 2016-17 Ligue 1 campaign.

 He netted seven times in 12 appearances in the Champions League and the Europa League to prove his European pedigree.